aymericbeaumet/dotfiles/README.md

 Here you'll find my configuration files for:
   - git
+  - mercurial
+  - tmux
+  - vim
   - zsh
-  - tmux

-And also the Anonymous Pro font.
+and also the Anonymous Pro font.

-There are two scripts in the repository root:
+There are two scripts at the root:
-  - install.sh: install the new configuration files and backup the previous
+  - install.sh: install the new configuration files (backup the previous)
-  - clean.sh: restore your previous configuration files
+  - clean.sh: restore your previous configuration files (erase the current)

 Enjoy!